Last Updated on 11/08/24 by Rose Palmer

 Surrounding the Piazza are:

-The International Café – One of my favorite spots for food on a Princess ship.
+The International Café – one of my favorite spots for food on a Princess ship.
 I love their almond croissants and the little dessert offerings.
 There were also soups, sandwiches and salads, and since it was open all day and night, it was the spot for satisfying those late night cravings.
-I coukd also get a variety of specialty coffees here for an extra charge.
+I could also get a variety of specialty coffees here for an extra charge.

-Alfredo’s Pizzeria – This was an intimate space where I had freshly made to order, yummy, pizzas and other Italian style dishes.
+Alfredo’s Pizzeria – this was an intimate space where I had fresh, made to order, yummy, pizzas and other Italian style dishes.
 Extra fees applied without one of the Princess packages.

 Savoy Dining Room – Dark wood and traditional details decorated this classy looking dining room which was only open for dinner.
 It was in this dining room that I enjoyed the Chef’s Table experience.